kenderdukristel/Projekt-DAlgo/README.md

 * words are words. no spaces, nothing.
 Simply words. (e.g.:'and')
 * Phonemes are phonemes. no spaces, nothing. simply phonemes. (e.g.:'ix')

+###Version History
+* 1.0 first release (03.05.2015)

 ###Known Issues
-If you are searching e.g. for "he" or "did" you won't find compound words like "he'd".
+* If you are searching e.g. for "he" or "did" you won't find compound words like "he'd".
+* There are some files which contain noise but aren't detected by the detectNoise-function ('dr3-falk/si658') because the power of the noise is to low.
+The amount of non-detected files is as low as possible.
+Reduce the power level to detect noise would rise the false noise detections and bother the user.